skenderidis/bigip-automation/README.md

 To create this automation use-case, we leverage the following technologies:

-**AS3**.
+- **AS3**.
 AS3 furnishes a declarative interface, enabling the management of application-specific configurations on a BIG-IP system.
 By providing a JSON declaration rather than a series of imperative commands, AS3 ensures precise configuration orchestration.
 We utilize the latest Per-App AS3 feature to optimize configuration granularity.
 You can find more information on [https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/)

-**F5 BIG-IP Terraform Provider**.
+- **F5 BIG-IP Terraform Provider**.
 The F5 BIG-IP Terraform Provider helps you manage and provision your BIG-IP configurations in Terraform through the use of AS3/DO integration.You can find more information on [https://registry.terraform.io/providers/F5Networks/bigip/latest/docs](https://registry.terraform.io/providers/F5Networks/bigip/latest/docs)

 ## Code Explanation
-In the following section we will explain the code that we have build in order to make this automation framework possible
+In the following section, we will provide a detailed explanation of the code that forms the foundation of this automation framework.
+This will help you understand how the various components work together to automate the configuration of F5 application services using Terraform and AS3 templates.

 ### *AS3_HTTP* Module
 The HTTP module is designed to create an HTTP application configuration on an F5 device using AS3 Per-App templates.
 Here is an overview of the files and their roles: